gromacs/gromacs/docs/user-guide/environment-variables.rst

         turns off solvent optimizations; automatic if ``GMX_NB_GENERIC`` is enabled.

+``GNX_NO_UPDATEGROUPS``
+        turns off update groups.
+May allow for a decomposition of more domains for small systems at the cost of communication during update.

 ``GMX_NSCELL_NCG``
         the ideal number of charge groups per neighbor searching grid cell is hard-coded to a value of 10.
 Setting this environment variable to any other integer value overrides this hard-coded